-Growing grass on hard dirt isn’t as hard as it might seem, it just takes some time and dedication.
+Learning how to plant grass seed on hard dirt isn’t as hard as it might seem, it just takes some time and dedication.
 You can’t just jump right in and seed your lawn, you have to prep the dirt to make sure that it is able to support grass.

-The Process of Planting Grass On Fill Dirt
+The Process of Planting Grass Seed On Hard Dirt

 Below are the steps that you need to take to be able to grow a luscious lawn from fill dirt.